-Club Chocolat Français is a family owned business in the South West of France producing handmade chocolates.
-Ingredients are sourced as locally as possible and the chocolate comes from Rainforest Alliance Certified farms in countries from Ecuador to Ghana.
+Club Chocolat Français is a family owned business in the South West of France which produces handmade chocolates.
+They source ingredients as locally as possible and the chocolate come from Rainforest Alliance Certified farms in countries from Ecuador to Ghana.
 New to the English market they have recently launched a UK website.
 Their intention seems to be to run the club along similar lines to Hotel Chocolat.
 In this case a monthly box of 34 chocolates are sent out to members along with an invitation to submit tasting notes and suggestions to help inform future products.

-When opening the box rich & heady aromas of chocolate and nuts assailed my nostrils – pure heaven.
+When I opened the box, rich and heady aromas of chocolate and nuts assailed my nostrils – pure heaven.
 What met my eyes, one month after Easter had passed, were a number of chick, rabbit, hen and egg shapes which I found somewhat surprising.
 Oh well, I shrugged and got on with the important task of tasting.

 The tasting club cost £19.95 a month, although for a limited time, the first box is being offered for £9.95